Blarc/ai-commits-intellij-plugin/README.md

 [//]: # (- [Demo]&#40;#demo&#41;)

 ## Description

-AI Commits is a plugin that generates your commit messages with AI.
-To get started, install the plugin and set OpenAI private token in plugin's settings:
-<kbd>Settings</kbd> > <kbd>Tools</kbd> > <kbd>AI Commits</kbd>
+AI Commits is a plugin that generates your commit messages by using git diff and OpenAI.
+To get started, install the plugin and set OpenAI private token in plugin's settings: <kbd>Settings</kbd> > <kbd>Tools</kbd> > <kbd>AI Commits</kbd>

 ## Features

 - Generate commit message from diff using OpenAI API
 - Compute diff only from the selected files and lines in the commit dialog
 - Create your own prompt for commit message generation
 - Choose any of the models available in OpenAI API
 - Set OpenAI network proxy
+- Set custom OpenAI compatible API endpoint

 ## Demo

 ![demo.gif](./screenshots/plugin.gif)

 ## Compatibility

 IntelliJ IDEA, PhpStorm, WebStorm, PyCharm, RubyMine, AppCode, CLion, GoLand, DataGrip, Rider, MPS, Android Studio, DataSpell, Code With Me

 ## Install